shbz8888/Computer_Vision/README.md

         print('You lost')
     return
 ```
-# Thank you for read :smile:
+# Thank you for reading :smile: